lordofthejars/nosql-unit/README.md

   ------------------------------ --------------------------------------------------------------------------------------------------------------------------------------------
   Target path                    This is the directory where *Cassandra* server is started and is `target/cassandra-temp` .
-  Cassandra Configuration File   Location of configuration file.
+  Cassandra Configuration File   Location of yaml configuration file.
 By default a configuration file is provided with correct default parameters.
   Host                           localhost
   Port                           By default port used is 9171.
 Port cannot be configured, and cannot be changed if you provide an alternative Cassandra Configuration File.
   ------------------------------ --------------------------------------------------------------------------------------------------------------------------------------------